 ALEC: I suggested the idea of an “audit committee’ to Mike Bawden [Axanar‘s Public Relations Director – Jonathan] many months ago.
 He liked the idea, as we are trying to be as transparent as possible as to our finances.
 An audit committee’s job is to review the finances of a company and give the board of directors feedback.
 And my hope was that by creating such a committee, we could give the donors the comfort to know that professionals have reviewed what we were doing and that Axanar was using the donor money correctly.

 JONATHAN: And why didn’t you just have a professional audit done?

 ALEC: Because a professional audit would cost tens of thousands of dollars.
 That is not a good use of donor money, and I am not going to spend my own money on that.
-We had an accountant review all our financials, and he is amazed what good shape our books are in.
+We had an accountant review all our financials, just as many would hire Virtual Finance Director services for this purpose, and he is amazed what good shape our books are in.
 And we have a CPA filing our taxes.
 That alone has cost me several thousand dollars, which I paid for myself.
 We have done far more than any other fan film in this regard and are much more transparent than any other production.
 Anyone asking for an audit doesn’t understand what that means or costs.